 - managing strategic projects focused on technology convergence and transformation,

 developing and implementing data and knowledge transfer management schemes in increasingly more complex and open innovation settings critical to success in the digital economy, including, platform-based business models that are developed by leading corporations and start-ups.

 Working with innovation projects in multiple contexts

 Transformative R&D and innovation require a multidisciplinary understanding of technology-based business.
-As an ICM student, you will already during your studies apply your knowledge and skills in real innovation projects across multiple contexts, including challenge-based, research-based, venture-based, and industry-based innovation projects.
+As an ICM student, you will learn from applying your knowledge and skills in real innovation projects across multiple contexts, including challenge-based, research-based, venture-based, and industry-based projects.
 This work is done in collaboration with partners from research centers, science parks and incubators, industry, and the healthcare system.
 Applied projects within ICM are guided and supervised by faculty-appointed technology-based innovation management experts.

 Regardless of whether your educational background is engineering, business or law, the ICM track opens up a broad range of future professional opportunities working with innovation, business development and technology-based disruption in knowledge-intensive organizations.
 ICM graduates work as technology managers, business developers and analysts, management consultants, entrepreneurs and intellectual property specialists, in Sweden and internationally.
-Thanks to ICM developing both specialist and interdisciplinary generalist skills, graduates have the ability to be experts in their specialized profession as well as being influential team members in more interdisciplinary technology-based business settings.
+Graduates have the ability to be experts in their specialized profession as well as being influential team members in more interdisciplinary technology-based business settings.

 Currently students are evaluating and designing sustainable utilization strategies for projects within areas of digitalization and artificial intelligence including gamification concepts, data sharing models and data platforms for specific commercial business applications, and medical devices and treatment processes for the healthcare system etc.